peterc/potc-jruby/README.md

 * Tim Felgentreff (github:timfel)
 * Andrew Chalkley (@chalkers)

+## Other links

+Romain Lods has been working on a C#-powered .NET port of the game - http://github.com/rlods/PocDotNet

 ## License

 Unsure as yet, not sure of the license for the original game.